-The MA in Pastoral Ministry degree is awarded upon completion (normally within four semesters) of a minimum of 48 credits of formal course work.
+The MA in Pastoral Ministry degree is awarded upon completion of a minimum of 48 credits of formal course work.

-- 1. Course work is offered off campus in North America twice annually in one- and two- week intensives, normally on campuses of other educational institutions.
+- Course work is offered off campus in North America twice annually in one- and two- week intensives, normally on campuses of other educational institutions.
 A student prepares assignments before and/or after the intensives as part of the total academic requirements of each course.
-The annual oneand two-week intensives normally are the academic equivalent of a semester of 8 credits.
+The annual oneand two-week intensives normally are the academic equivalent of 8-9 credits.
 Intensives are also offered on the Andrews University campus. - 2.
-Each student who takes class work off campus is required to take at least 8 credits on the Andrews University campus to

-- establish residency, usually during a shortened summer session.
+Each student who takes class work off campus is required to take at least 8-9 credits on the Andrews University campus to establish residency, usually during a shortened summer session.
 Residency work is not covered by the flat-rate financial plan.
 Students should be prepared to cover tuition costs at registration. - 3.
 Course work normally should be completed within 10 years after beginning the program.

 A student who fails to maintain a minimum GPA of 2.50 is placed on probation.
-A student who remains on probation for two semesters must withdraw from the program.
+A student who remains on probation for the equivalent of two years (maximum of 18 credits) must withdraw from the program.